Nutrition — Ph.D.

 The Doctor of Philosophy (Ph.D.) degree in nutrition prepares students to effectively conduct nutrition research as well as apply nutritional science knowledge and appropriate research methods to address public health problems.
-The program provide's an advanced curriculum in nutrition, professional skills, and competencies required to support careers in teaching and research.
+The program provides an advanced curriculum in nutrition, professional skills, and competencies required to support careers in teaching and research.
 This program is uniquely situated in the School of Public Health at a health sciences university.
 The program engages in interdisciplinary research, encouraging collaboration across public health disciplines and the basic sciences, promoting and building upon its core legacy of vegetarian and plant-based nutrition.
-Areas of curricular strength and research emphasis include plant-based diets and the health of the individual, populations and the planet, nutritional epidemiology, diet and chronic disease-risk reduction, and community nutrition.
+Areas of curricular strength and research emphasis include plant-based diets and the health of the individual, populations, and the planet; nutritional epidemiology; diet and chronic disease-risk reduction; and community nutrition.

 Students enrolled in this program are able to concurrently complete coursework and practice experience necessary to sit for the registered dietitian nutritionist (RDN) exam if not already an RDN.